-Using service-linked roles for AWS Security Hub
+Service-linked roles for Security Hub

-AWS Security Hub uses AWS Identity and Access Management (IAM) service-linked roles.
-A service-linked role is a unique type of IAM role that is linked directly to Security Hub.
-Service-linked roles are predefined by Security Hub and include all the permissions that Security Hub requires to call other AWS services on your behalf.
+AWS Security Hub uses an AWS Identity and Access Management (IAM) service-linked role named AWSServiceRoleForSecurityHub.
+This service-linked role is an IAM role that's linked directly to Security Hub.
+It's predefined by Security Hub, and it includes all the permissions that Security Hub requires to call other AWS services and monitor AWS resources on your behalf.
+Security Hub uses this service-linked role in all the AWS Regions where Security Hub is available.

 A service-linked role makes setting up Security Hub easier because you don't have to manually add the necessary permissions.
 Security Hub defines the permissions of its service-linked role, and unless the permissions are defined otherwise, only Security Hub can assume the role.
 The defined permissions include the trust policy and the permissions policy, and you can't attach that permissions policy to any other IAM entity.